instill-ai/pipeline-backend/pkg/component/CONTRIBUTING.md

 ### Initialize the component

-The last step before being able to use the component in **💧 Instill VDP** is loading the `hello` operator.
+The last step before being able to use the component in **Instill Core** is loading the `hello` operator.
 This is done in the `Init` function in [`store.go`](./store/store.go):